GDX-X/PFS-BatchKit-Manager/README.md

 1) Install FreeHDBoot (From HDD)
 2) Go to the `OSD/XMB Management` > Install HDD-OSD
-4) In `Partitions Management` Update Partition Resources Header (For PS2 games you want to run from HDD-OSD)
+3) In `Partitions Management` choose Update Partition Resources Header (For PS2 games you want to run from HDD-OSD)

+NOTE: HDD-OSD will not work on a 2TB hard drive (Currently)

   ------
    </p>